ganeshasivaguru/ganeshasivaguru/README.md

 - 👋 Hi, I’m Ganesha V S
-- 👀 I’m interested in domain-specific architectures, System-On-Chip design and the next-gen architectures.
 - 🌱 I’m currently pursing my Master's in Electrical and Computer Engineering at Purdue University.
 - 📫 How to reach me ...